 Unsatisfactory course progress - Unsatisfactory progress means that at a minimum where student has failed or is not deemed competent in 50% or more of units/courses/attempted in a term (10-week period) of a course.
-Submission of assessment/s must be made no later than the last week of the term break as a re- assessment fee of \$100.00 would be imposed for each assessment.
+Submission of assessment/s must be made no later than the last week of the term break as a late assessment submission fee of \$250.00 would be imposed for each assessment.
 Students must ensure that there is a minimum of fifty percent (50%) academic course progress in any given term period as mandated by DHA Course Progress Policy.